The global beauty and skincare brands you need to know about

 Plus where to find them (many of them are on Amazon!)

-The discovery of some of the best skincare products in the world has been accidental for this traveler.
+The discovery of some of the best skin care product in the world has been accidental for this traveler.
 Like so many of us, I suffered from mild acne as a teenager, and moderate acne in my twenties (why life, why?)
-But I didn’t pay much attention to my skin beyond the standard American drugstore cleanser and occasional spot treatment.
+I’m now mid-thirties and worried more about sun damage and wrinkles.
+Until recently, I didn’t pay much attention to my skin beyond the standard American drugstore cleanser and occasional spot treatment to fix a problem.

 My face has since cleared up (hallelujah) and I’ve made my way on to the anti-aging products train (ha.)
 Somewhere along my travels, I also happened upon an arsenal of international beauty products that have truly changed my skin.

 There are many countries with good skincare products, but I’m going to share the standout brands and products I have personally tried and tested from: France, Japan, Korea, and India.
+These countries have centuries-old beauty and skincare treatments, as well as some of the most cutting-edge (and affordable) best skincare products in the world today.
 I hope they are as game-changing for you as they have been for me!

 P.S.
 Images are clickable for some of the best prices I’ve found online.
 Links are affiliate links, which means I may earn a small amount at no cost to you.

 Start with These Beauty Products from France

 Ah, France — my gateway into skincare product obsession.
 I have so many recommendations for the French pharmacy that it deserves its own post.
 If you’ve yet to jump into the glory that is a French skincare routine, here are the brands and products you need to know about to get started: